Skipton Football Club: History

+The earliest recorded Australian Rules Football match at the Skipton Reserve, was on Saturday, 4th July 1874, when twenty residents of Skipton were captained by Mr Herbert Anderson and twenty residents of Streatham, under the captaincy of Mr Andrew Chirnside Junior.

 The Skipton Football Club's earliest recorded match dates back to 1873-1874 against Streatham on a field east of the Emus' current Skipton Recreation Reserve and played against teams from the towns of Carngham, Haddon and Linton.
 A few years later, the recreation reserve was fenced with grass planted and games were played against more districts such as Camperdown and Lismore, with Ballarat official umpires officiating the matches.

 Skipton had a very strong team during this era and is believed that they had the best record of any Australian rules football club in Australia, playing for fifteen years without losing a game and for eighteen years without losing a home game.

+In 1888, there was a cup gifted to the Skipton Football Club by a Charles Wilson and the Skipton FC set up a local football competition between the following clubs - Beautfort, Carngham, Lake Bolac, Linton, Rokewood, Scaresdale and Smythesdale.

-In Skipton's early years still, football games were often played in the form of scratch matches, with some of the earliest competition matches dating back to 1890 when Skipton played against clubs from Ararat, Lake Bolac and Streatham and competed for a trophy of twenty sovereigns.
-That year, in the final, Skipton and Ararat competed against each other at Streatham and Ararat won the game by a goal but Skipton were successful the following year.
+In Skipton's early years still, football games were often played in the form of scratch matches, with some of the earliest competition matches dating back to 1890 when Skipton played against clubs from Ararat, Lake Bolac and Streatham and competed for the Streatham trophy of twenty sovereigns.
+That year, in the 1890 final, Skipton and Ararat competed against each other at Streatham and Ararat won the game by a goal but Skipton were successful the following year, easily defeating Beaufort in 1891 to win the Streatham Trophy donated by T H Brown.

 On several occasions, Skipton played fully representative teams from Ballarat and their undefeated home run was ended when a Ballarat team reportedly beat them after two drawn matches.

 Football from 1895 to 1900 saw Skipton continuing to play scratch matches against Carngham, Happy Valley and Linton and the club played mainly against the surrounding towns for the next couple of years.
 In 1908, Skipton defeated Beaufort in the decider in a triangular competition that had a team from Stockyard Hill.
 A football association was formed between the clubs of Skipton, Carngham, Linton and Scarsdale in 1909 that lasted until World War I. During the war there was no competition but the Skipton football team was still around to support a Queen Carnival in assistance of patriotic funding.

 In 1919, the Linton & District Football Association was founded and Skipton, Carngham and Linton played in the league and the Scarsdale club rejoined later.
 Over the years of competition in the LDFL, football fever was developing hatred and bitter rivalry between the local towns.
 Skipton won LDFL premierships in 1921, 1923 and 1924, beating Linton, Carngham and Linton.